justaman045/Auto-Poster/Readme.md

 ### Installing

-All of the Installation procedures are guided in the In App and you can also contact me if you want a better documentation as it's still in developement and be needing more Contributors
+All of the Installation procedures are guided in the In App and you can also contact me if you want a better documentation as it's still in developement and be needing more Contributors.

 ## Deployment